czy1092478910-hub/threat-extinction-generalization/README.md

 # Threat extinction & generalization model

-This repository contains a minimal computational model of **extinction failure and threat generalization**, inspired by phenomena observed in anxiety disorders and PTSD.
+This repository contains a minimal computational model of
+**extinction failure and threat generalization**, inspired by
+core phenomena observed in anxiety disorders and PTSD.

 ---

 ## Research question
-Why do some individuals fail to learn safety after extinction (US no longer occurs), and continue to generalize threat to similar but safe cues (GS)?
+Why do some individuals fail to learn safety after extinction
+(US no longer occurs), and continue to generalize threat to
+similar but safe cues (GS)?

 ---